 How has this year changed us?

-We now live life in a general direction.
-We plan only for tomorrow, and even then, it’s left open and flexible.
-We can choose to stay somewhere longer, or leave earlier.
+- We now live life in a general direction.
+Most times, plan only for tomorrow, and even then, it’s left open and flexible.
+We can choose to stay somewhere longer or leave earlier.
 There is no schedule.
-We often get asked “where are you going next”.
+We often get asked, “where are you going next”.
 We never know how to respond.
 Sometimes we have an answer, but most times we don’t.
 It’s awesome!
 Our response is usually “we don’t know … wherever the road takes us”.
 Being present in the moment and appreciating that we are right here, right now is all that truly matters to us.
 This moment we are living right now, right here, today is all that is promised.
 Tomorrow is never promised.

 Going against social norms is not something that everyone can accept or even wants to do.
 And that’s ok!
 The beauty of each of our lives is that each one of us gets to choose our own path.
 We said from the beginning that we will make memories and mistakes.
 It doesn’t matter what you choose to do in your life … just be fulfilled and happy about your choice.
 If you’re not … change it.
 It truly is just that simple.
 Now our fears have gone.
 Our biggest regret now is that we didn’t plan to do it sooner.

 Did you make a big change in your life?
 What was your aha moment?
-Seriously, we’d love to hear your aha moment … so leave a comment below and tell us!
+Seriously, we’d love to hear from you.
+Leave us a comment below and tell us!